24/7 Crisis Line: 1-800.600.SAFE (7233)

 Truth: Relationships should be fun and enjoyable.
 Behavior crosses the line into unhealthy when; one partner is not comfortable with it; it becomes disrespectful; or someone gets hurt (either emotionally or physically).

-FACT: 1 in 5 teens who have been in a serious relationship report being hit, slapped or pushed by a partner.*
+Fact: 1 in 5 teens who have been in a serious relationship report being hit, slapped or pushed by a partner.*

 Myth: Most of the time they (the abusers) are just defending themselves.
 The victim was attacking and provoking them.